 Plan your route through the park using the National Park Service’s maps.

 Because it’s such an expansive park, it can require a bit of driving between destinations.
 But these are some of the must-visit spots:

 Furnace Creek Visitors Center

-When visiting the visitors center, check out the bookstore, collect information, and learn about ranger-led tours.
-There is a 20-minute film on the park, and ranger talks take place during the winter months of November through April.
+The visitors center is the best place for first-time visitors to begin.
+Check out the bookstore, collect information, and learn about ranger-led tours.
+There is a 20-minute film on the park, and ranger talks occur during the winter months of November through April.

-Here you can solve the mystery of rocks that move on their own at The Racetrack, a dry lake bed created by evaporation.
-Rocks from the surrounding hills have fallen onto The Racetrack and mysteriously scrape across the lake bed, leaving a trail of their movements.
+The Racetrack is a dry lakebed created by evaporation where you can explore the mystery of rocks that move on their own.
+Rocks from the surrounding hills fall onto the flat surface and mysteriously scrape across the lakebed, leaving a trail as they go.